Skip to main content

 Debugging loading and initialization issues

-If you need to troubleshoot or debug issues that prevent your extension from loading or initializing, you can set breakpoints that trigger when your JavaScript code is loaded.
+If you must troubleshoot or debug issues that prevent your extension from loading or initializing, you can set breakpoints that trigger when your JavaScript code is loaded.

 For Tableau 2021.1 and later